Florian Teichtmeister child pornography scandal: Charge

 On 13 January 2023, it was reported that 43-year-old Austrian actor Florian Teichtmeister had been charged with possession of child pornography.
 In the middle of Summer 2021, Teichtmeister's girlfriend at the time discovered a pornographic image of a child on his cell phone and informed the police.
 Teichtmeister initially denied the allegations by claiming it was an act of revenge by his former partner.

 During a search of Teichtmeister's apartment, police found around 58,000 files with pornographic depictions of minors in a total of 22 data carriers such as laptops, desktops, mobile phones, USB sticks and memory cards collected between February 2008 and August 2021.
 The investigators found no evidence that Teichtmeister had passed on data, but he is said to have taken photos of minors himself at film locations and subsequently arranged them into collages with speech bubbles with pornographic content.
 Police also found 110 grams of cocaine on Teichtmeister's mattress, but the prosecutor did not charge the actor for possession of cocaine because there was no evidence that the drug was passed on and it was determined to be for personal use.

 Teichtmeister confessed to the authorities throughout the investigation and had been undergoing psychological treatment for two years before he was charged.
 According to Teichtmeister's lawyer, Michael Rami, his client "fully confesses" and would plead guilty in the forthcoming trial.
 Teichtmeister's lawyer said that he was accused of a "purely digital crime", meaning that he has not committed any criminal acts against people.

 Teichtmeister was a member of Vienna's Burgtheater, whose director, Martin Kušej, said that Teichtmeister had been identified internally as the person concerned in the rumors in 2021, but he "credibly denied" all of the allegations when he was confronted by the management and described the accusations as an act of revenge by his ex-partner.
 However, according to his lawyer, Teichtmeister confessed from the start and cooperated with the authorities.

+A female acquaintance of Teichtmeister (who asked to remain anonymous) said that many people in the industry knew about his violent behavior because he confessed to his colleagues about beating his partner.